-To allow for a stronger buffer of at least 25% and to remove the constraint on realizing even higher density projects (99-130 duu), additional discussion to address the constraints created by Measure Y is provided in Section 3.4.6 (General Plan Update).
-Policy H1.20 outlines how the City is committed to facilitating a community conversation around Measure Y and placing an initiative on the ballot in November 2024 to update Measure Y. Should the 2024 ballot measure not succeed, the City identifies other alternative options in Policy H1.20, including rezoning, to create additional capacity for 1,700 new units for a buffer of at least 25%.
+To allow for a stronger buffer of at least 25% and to remove the constraint on realizing even higher density projects (99-130 dwelling units per acre), additional discussion to address the constraints created by Measure Y is provided in Section 3.4.6 (General Plan Update).
+Policy H 1.20 outlines how the City is committed to facilitating a community conversation around Measure Y and placing an initiative on the ballot in November 2024 to update Measure Y. Should the 2024 ballot measure not succeed, the City identifies other alternative options in Policy H 1.20, including rezoning, to create additional capacity for 1,700 new units for a buffer of at least 25%.
 Further information and analysis about Measure Y and other non-governmental constraints are provided in Appendix B.

-4.2 Housing Resources Summary
+4.2 HOUSING RESOURCES SUMMARY